UTNuclearRoboticsPublic/closed_chain_affordance_ros/README.md

    source install/setup.bash
    ```
 ### Notable Dependencies
-1. The moveit_plan_and_viz package utilizes some MoveIt tools, albeit only for visualization purposes in Rviz.
+1. The cca_ros_viz package provides a ROS service to visualize the planned trajectory in Rviz.
 To utilize this functionality, ensure moveit is installed along with the moveit_visual_tools package.
 2. For AprilTag usage, install the ROS apriltag package with 'sudo apt install ros-<ROS_DISTRO>-apriltag`.

 ## Run Instructions